adeldjama/MSentinel/README.md

     >**Notes**:
     >  - Use the rule templates
     >  - Use NRT rules whenever is possible.
-    >  - The scheduled rules frequency should be reduced to 5 minutes.
+    >  - The scheduled rules frequency should be reduced to 5 minutes and lookup data to 1 day.
     >  - To detect VM using 16vcpu, you will need to modify the detection query.

 5. Generate Events:
-   - Connect to **vm-win11** using RDP (the credentials will be provided by your coach), copy and run the provided script **Clear_Event_Viewer_Logs.bat** to clear all event logs.
+   - Connect to **vm-win11** using RDP (the credentials will be provided by your coach), copy and run as an administrator the provided script **Clear_Event_Viewer_Logs.bat** to clear all event logs.

    - On a browser private window, sign in with **j.robert** user account (the password will be provided by your coach) to access to: